LaylaCodesIt/Successful-Practices-with-your-Angular-.NET-Stack/Website/content/dotnet/code/step-four.md

 Either in the root of the application, or a directory called `Endpoints` add a new file called `PonyEndpoints.cs`.

-Then update the file to havve an extension method for `WebApplication` like so:
+Then update the file to have an extension method for `WebApplication` like so:

 ```csharp
 using TourOfPonies.Api.Data;